techno-sorcery/techno-sorcery.github.io/md/about.md

 I'm admittedly not using anything special, mostly vanilla HTML/CSS/JS with a bit of Jquery and a home-rolled static site generator.
 For hosting, I'm using GitHub Pages with a GoDaddy .com domain.<br><br>

 **What computer are you using?**
-My main computer is a 2012 ThinkPad T530 I got from a swapmeet for $20.
+My main computer is a 2012 ThinkPad T530 I got from a swap meet for $20.
 I've put a small bit of money into getting a (really nice) FHD screen, classic-style keyboard, quad-core i7, and extended battery.
 It has replaced my vastly more powerful desktop since I prefer to use one computer for everything.
-When I get back to my room, I just set it into the dock and my peripherals are magically conncted.<br><br>
+When I get back to my room, I just set it into the dock and my peripherals are magically connected.<br><br>

 **What OS do you use?**
 Debian Linux.
 Tried Arch for a bit, but it broke after an update because I hadn't done one in two months.
 Debian is for people who don't want to babysit their OS.
 The (thoroughly tested) main repo doesn't get updated until the next version is released, preventing sporadic breakdowns.
 Rather than being forced to adopt a rolling-release model, you can choose to install up-to-date software from the backports repo.<br><br>